 Your therapist should work with you, reevaluating your goals and progress as necessary.
-However, remember that therapy isn’t a competition.
-You are not a failure if you don’t meet your goals in the number of sessions you originally planned.
-Focus instead on overall progress and what you’ve learned along the way.
+However, remember that therapy isn't a competition.
+You are not a failure if you don't meet your goals in the number of sessions that you originally planned.
+Focus instead on overall progress and what you've learned along the way.

 When to stop therapy depends on you and your individual situation.
 Ideally, you will stop therapy when you and your therapist have decided that you have met your goals.
-However, you may feel at some point that you have got what you need out of therapy, even if your therapist feels differently.
+However, you may feel at some point that you have gotten what you need out of therapy, even if your therapist feels differently.

 Leaving therapy can be difficult.
 Remember that the therapeutic relationship is a strong bond, and ending this relationship is a loss – even if treatment has been successful.
 Talk about this with your therapist.
 These feelings are normal.
 It's not uncommon for people to go back briefly to a therapist from time to time as needs arise.

 Some people continue to go to therapy on an ongoing basis.
 That's okay, especially if you don't have other people to turn to for support in your life.
 Ideally, your therapist will be able to help you develop outside sources of support, but that's not always possible.
 If therapy meets an important need in your life and the expense is not an issue, continuing indefinitely is a legitimate choice.